zhonghan721/tp/docs/UserGuide.md

 <box type="warning" background-color="#f2dede" border-color="#ebccd1" icon=":exclamation:">

-**Warning**: Ensure that the folder that you would like to use as the home folder is empty and does not contain any other files/folders
+**Warning**: The folder that you would like to use as the home folder must be empty and not contain any other files/folder before the application is launched for the first time.

 </box>